1Password/scim-examples/PREPARATION.md

 ## Clone this repository

-For most custom deployments, it is recommended that you clone this repository before you start the deployment.
+For most custom deployments, we recommend that you clone this repository before you start the deployment.
 This ensures you have all the files you need and provides an opportunity for you to familiarize yourself with the contents of the deployment method you've selected.

 From the command line: